Breadcrumb

 Old-age pensions

-Since then, two old-age pension schemes have been operating in parallel in Poland:
+Since 1 January 1999, i.e. since the entry into force of the Social Insurance System Act of 13 October 1998, two old-age pension schemes have been operating in parallel in Poland:

-1) the old pension scheme – for persons born before 1 January 1949, in which ZUS calculates the old-age pension according to the rules from before 1999,
+1) the old pension scheme – for persons born before 1 January 1949, in which ZUS calculates the old-age pension under the rules in force before 1999;

 2) the new pension scheme – for persons born after 31 December 1948, in which ZUS calculates the old-age pension according to the new rules.

-• whether they preferred to remain in the pre-1999 pension system, i.e. the pay-as-yougo model, in which the contributions of economically active persons are earmarked for old-age pension payments and the value of those contributions is credited to individual accounts at the Social Insurance Institution,
+• whether they preferred to remain in the pre-1999 pension system, i.e. in the pay-as-you-go model, in which the contributions of economically active persons are earmarked for old-age pension payments and the value of those contributions is credited to individual accounts at the Social Insurance Institution;

-• or they wanted to join the new pension scheme, which combines a pay-as-you-go model with a funded model, where contributions are collected both in the Social Insurance Fund and in an Open Pension Fund.
+• or wished to join the new pension scheme that combines a pay-as-you-go model with a funded model where contributions are collected both in the Social Insurance Fund and in an Open Pension Fund.

 • for women – 60 years,